 However, if the stock price skyrocketed, to say $103 per share, an investor could make upward of $4,000, minus the premium for the call option transaction.
 If the investor didn’t purchase the stock when it was at a lower price, they may have missed their opportunity to profit.
 Therefore, the stock option allowed them to capitalize on the rising price of the stock.

 You can purchase a call option through an online brokerage account or on a variety of exchanges.
 However, you must first be approved, which is based on the level of experience and amount of knowledge with options trading.

 The downside of buying a call option is if the stock price only increases a bit, you could actually lose money on the investment.
 For example, if the stock price from the example above only rose to $63, and you bought 100 shares outright, you would profit $300.
 If you bought a call option of $63 per share you would make the same $300, but lose $175, which was the cost of the premium associated with buying the call option.
 This means you’d really only profit $125.
 This is exactly what’s happened with many Gamestop and AMC call options, as the stock price has slid significantly after making big gains in January 2021.

 However, the real value of call options is to minimize the risk of an investment.
 If you were to buy a call option and the stock price went down, you would save yourself from losing money.
-If you bought the stock outright for $60 per share and the price dropped to $40 per share you would lose $2,000.
+If you bought the stock outright for $60 per share, and the price dropped to $40 per share, you would lose $2,000.
 Purchasing the call option would only cause you to lose $175.
 The risk of the call option is always capped at the price of the premium.
 So even if the stock price doesn’t rise at all, you may still need to pay the premium, which technically means you’d lose money.

 While call options may seem like a savvy investment choice, all investment strategies have a different level of risk and reward.
 Investors should consider each type of investment before determining which decisions make sense and align with their goals.